nostradomus/LabTools_100MHz-Differential-Probe/README.md

 ## Contributors

 If you are having any good suggestions, just drop me a line [:email:](http://nostradomus.ddns.net/contactform.html).
-If feasible, I'll be happy to implement proposed improvements.
+If feasible, I'll be happy to implement any proposed improvements.
 And if you are having lots of time, I'll be happy to share the work with you ;-).

 When you create your own version, don't forget to send us some nice pictures of your construction.
 We'll be happy to publish them in the :confetti_ball:Hall of Fame:confetti_ball:.

 ## :globe_with_meridians: License

-At this moment, there is no specific license attached to this project yet.
+At this moment, there is no specific license attached to this project.

 So, today, if you like it, have fun with it (at your own risk of course :-D), and especially, be creative.